-Dr Thomas Yeager is a Senior Lecturer in Biotechnology in the College of Engineering and Science.
+Dr Thomas Yeager is a Senior Lecturer in Biotechnology in the First Year College.
 He received his PhD from the University of Wisconsin-Madison in 1997, studying the effects of tumour suppressor genes on colon cancer progression.
 He then spent three years as a post-doctoral fellow at the Children’s Medical Research Institute in Sydney investigating the role of alternative telomere lengthening in immortalization.

 Next he spent five years working in the research and development group at Promega, a biotechnology company in the USA.
 While at Promega he helped develop a number of cell based kits including ones for use with RNA interference.
 Following that experience he returned to Australia and worked for five years at CSL in the process development group improving the fermentation process for various recombinant protein based medicines.